 Let’s Go Zero!

 NHS Trusts across the UK have pledged to reduce the impact the healthcare system has on the environment.
 In 2018, Great Ormond Street Hospital for Children NHS Foundation Trust started a campaign called Gloves Off: safer in our hands, which focused on the overuse of non-sterile gloves.
-Results from the first year of the project showed the trust saved more than £90,000 and prevented 18 tonnes of waste being sent to landfill*.
+Results from the first year of the project showed the trust saved more than £90,000 and prevented 18 tonnes of waste being sent to landfill and affecting the environment*.

 The Coronavirus pandemic has significantly increased medical waste due to disposable PPE, but it has also given Healthcare staff a renewed focus on becoming more green-aware.
 NHS Trust campaigns such as Gloves Off have looked to bring sustainability to the forefront.
 Those involved aspire to ensure that their own remits do not contribute to environmental degradation.